 If you’re experiencing redness, burning, itching, scratchiness, tearing, fluctuating vision, or inability to comfortably wear your contact lenses, you may have dry eye disease.
 Laura Pallan, MD of Ophthalmology Consultants uses a variety of effective treatments to reduce your dry eye symptoms and restore your vision.
-She has offices conveniently located in Moon and the Brentwood area of Pittsburgh, Pennsylvania.
+She has offices conveniently located in Moon Township and the Brentwood area of Pittsburgh, Pennsylvania.
 Contact Ophthalmology Consultants today to schedule an appointment and discover solutions for your dry eye symptoms.

 Your tears contain a balance of proteins, electrolytes, and vitamins important to the overall health of your eyes.
 Tears act as a natural lubricant for the surface of your eyes, keep your vision clear, and wash away dust and other foreign debris.
 The tear layer also helps prevent bacterial eye infections.